***Last updated April 2026***

 Real World Examples of Affiliate SEO in Action

-A camping gear review site I worked on took several SEO actions that delivered a solid increase in search traffic.
+A hiking gear review site I looked into took several SEO actions that delivered a solid increase in search traffic.
 Here’s what worked:

-- Regularly checking site speed and moving to a faster web host after slow load times negatively affected rankings.
+- Regularly checking site speed and moving to a faster web host when slow load times negatively affected rankings.

 Sites that shine in affiliate SEO almost always put honest, real world info first and focus more on helping people than just pushing for a sale.
 Long form reviews and comparison tables are also useful, as are user generated stories.
 If you keep things genuinely useful, you’ll have a better shot at long term rankings.